kalilz4485/applessl/CONTRIBUTING.md

 Once you have Docker and Docker Compose, running the following commands will build the container and execute the openssl tests.
-In this example, we will use Ruby version 2.3 with OpenSSL version 1.0.2.
+In this example, we will use Ruby version 2.3 with AppleSSL version 1.0.2.

 ```
 $ docker-compose build